maajidz/web/VERCEL-DEPLOYMENT-GUIDE.md

    git push
    ```

+## Root Deployment (Not Recommended)

+If you're deploying from the root of the monorepo (not recommended), you'll need to avoid recursive Turbo invocations:

+1. Use the specialized `vercel-build` or `vercel-build-backend` scripts:
+   - **Build Command**: `npm run vercel-build` (for frontend)
+   - **Build Command**: `npm run vercel-build-backend` (for backend)

+2. Alternatively, directly call the build scripts in the desired app:
+   - **Build Command**: `cd apps/web && npm run build` (for frontend)
+   - **Build Command**: `cd apps/backend && npm run build` (for backend)

 ## Environment Variables

 Make sure to set all required environment variables in the Vercel project settings.

 ## Troubleshooting

+1. **Recursive Turbo Invocations**: If you see an error about recursive Turbo invocations, ensure you're not using `turbo run build` in your build command.
+Instead, use the direct build commands mentioned above.

+2. **npm Registry Issues**:
-1. If you still face registry issues, try using `npm` instead of `pnpm` for installation commands
+   - Try using `npm` instead of `pnpm` for installation commands
-2. Consider creating a temporary branch for deployment purposes only
+   - Consider creating a temporary branch for deployment purposes only
-3. Use the `.npmrc` files in each project directory to set registry options and retry settings
+   - Use the `.npmrc` files in each project directory to set registry options and retry settings

-4. For the most critical deployments, consider using the Vercel CLI with `--prod` flag from a local environment
+3. **For Critical Deployments**: Consider using the Vercel CLI with `--prod` flag from a local environment